sara-nl/clouddocs/VU-20161019/XMLRPC.markdown

 > **_Food for brain:_**
 >
 > * Can you now modify the VM list to show **only** the running VMs?
-> * Can you make a program that will shutdown all your VMs (except the one you are running the program from)?
+> * Can you make a program that will shutdown all your VMs but leaving intact the one you are running the program from?